Plaque on Teeth: What Happens If It’s Left Untreated

 A 2020 study in the Nutrients journal says that zinc is a necessary trace element for maintaining oral health.
-In fact, research has proven that supplementing dental hygiene with zinc can fight against numerous oral diseases such as gingivitis, periodontitis, and halitosis.
+In fact, research has proven that supplementing dental hygiene with zinc by using a toothpaste for cavity protection can fight against numerous oral diseases such as gingivitis, periodontitis, and halitosis.

 It keeps your breath fresh.

 Speaking of bad breath, closeup toothpaste helps eliminate some of the most common causes of halitosis, such as food particles that are squatting in your mouth and poor dental hygiene.
 However, it does your confidence better by arming its toothpaste with ingredients that can freshen your breath.
 For example, closeup Cool Mint has a peppermint flavor while Soothing Menthol has spearmint.
 Either one gives your mouth a clean, fresh feel.